 “Who was the person you trusted enough to be your most transparent self with, in both good times and bad?”

-So I actually ordered this book whilst sitting at an outside table at the Port Orleans French Quarter this summer, beignet in hand, trying to decide which three (yes, three) books to order from Indigo.
-It was the worst decision I’ve ever had to make because a) I’m already indecisive enough and b) the five or so books I wanted were all so so interesting and I couldn’t bear to part with even one.
-But this one really stuck out at me.
-Like, something told me I needed to read this book straight away after reading the synopsis.
-So I immediately placed my order and had my books sent to Mississauga, where my boyfriend’s parents (the god sends that they are) held them for me until I came home from the summer.
+So I actually ordered this book this summer whilst sitting at the Port Orleans resort, beignet in hand, trying to decide which three (yes, three) books to order from Indigo.
+It was the hardest decision I’ve ever had to make because a) I’m already indecisive enough and b) the five or so books I wanted were all so interesting and I couldn’t bear to part with even one.
+But this one really stuck out to me.
+Like, something told me I needed this book immediately after reading the synopsis.

 This book was wild from start to finish y’all.
-I really had a hard time putting it down.
-It’s intense, but not in a suspenseful, action-packed way.
+I really had a difficult time putting it down.
+It’s intense but not in a suspenseful, action-packed way.
 I think that most importantly, it really speaks to my generation.
-With social media so prominent in our current society, things can get really messy which I’ve witnessed firsthand being in high school just a few years ago, when social media was really reaching it’s peak.
-Social media is great in that it links our world together and creates a real opportunity for mass communication and social change, imo.
-But it can also be a total nightmare if it’s used for the wrong thing.
-I think that this book really shows the dangerous side of social media, sort of as a cautionary tale to parents and even teens (are teens reading Emily Giffin?
-I was in high school, but idk).
+With social media being so prominent in our society, things can get really messy.
+Social media is great in that it links our worlds together and creates an opportunity for mass communication and social change.
+But it can also become a nightmare real quick, if it’s used for the wrong thing.
+I think this book really shows the dangerous side of social media and the novel presents itself in a way as a cautionary tale to parents and even teens.
+Are teens reading Emily Giffin?
+I did in high school but who knows!

-I thought that the characters of Lyla and Finch were really well-represented as modern teenagers.
-Every time I read novels by authors long out of high school, I really keep an eye out for how the teenagers are portrayed because I think that sometimes authors are out of touch with modern teenagers.
+I thought that the characters of Lyla and Finch were really well-represented as modern teens.
+Every time I read novels by authors long out of high school, I keep an eye out for how the teenagers are portrayed because I think that sometimes authors are out of touch with the young-ins (lol).
 In All We Ever Wanted, this wasn’t the case at all.
-I could definitely see Lyla and Finch being teenagers at my old high school.
+I could definitely see Lyla and Finch as being real teenagers at my old high school.
 Having authentic characters really enhances the reading experience for me.
-Idk if it bothers anyone else having unrealistic teen characters??
-Is it just a me problem?
+I don’t know if it bothers anyone else as much as me.
+Is it a me problem?
 Who knows.

-Honestly, just read this book.
+Honestly, just go read this book.
 You won’t regret it.
-It was so gripping and it also dealt with a ton of intense problems outside of just the social media issue that I think make the novel that much more important of a read (but I won’t say them here bc spoilers!).
-Definitely pick this up at your bookstore.
-Like, now.
-Go now :)
+I can’t say much about it without giving away the plot.
+But it was so gripping and it dealt with a ton of intense conflicts outside of just the social media issue that I think makes the novel that much more important of a read.
+Definitely pick this up at your bookstore immediately.
+Like go, right now!

-Have you read All We Ever Wanted yet?
-If you have, did you like it?
+Have you read All We Ever Wanted?
+If you have, what did you think?